kubeflow/community/proposals/913-components-repo/README.md

 ### Separate Repositories

-Require separate repositories for third-party contributions.
+Require separate repositories for external contributions.
 This would be hard to keep in sync and less user friendly.

 ### Keep the Existing `components` Directory in the KFP Repo